geostyler/geostyler/src/Component/Symbolizer/Field/FontPicker/FontPicker.example.md

-This demonstrates the use of FontPicker.
+This demonstrates the use of `FontPicker`.

 ```jsx
 const React = require('react');